Kororu-lab/Getting-and-Cleaning-Data-Assignment/README.md

-"Tidy dataset" has made through following instructions from the lecture;
+"Tidy dataset" has made through following instructions from the lecture:

 --------------------------------
 1. Merges the training and the test sets to create one data set.